 The core slave (input) AXI4-Stream interface can work directly with the Video In to AXI4-Stream core.
 The core master (output) YCbCR 4:4:4 interface can work directly with any Video core that consumes YCbCr 4:4:4 data.
-The AXI4-Stream interfaces must be compliant with the AXI4-Stream Video Protocol as described in "Video IP: AXI Feature Adoption" of UG761, Xilinx AXI Reference Guide.
+The AXI4-Stream interfaces must be compliant with the AXI4-Stream Video Protocol as described in Video IP: AXI Feature Adoption section of the AXI Reference Guide (UG761) [Ref 1]

-Migrating
+Migrating and Upgrading